OSQUAREG/Student-Management-API/README.md

 * Click the deploy link: [Student Management API](https://student-management-api.herokuapp.com/) or visit: https://student-management-api.herokuapp.com/ on your browser.
 * Click on **Authentication** namespace, and use the `/auth/login` route to generate a JWT Token, using the default admin credentials: `email=admin@sm.com` and `password=admin@paxword` to log in as admin.
-  *Note: for real Production use, this default password should be changed.*
+  * *Note: for real Production use, this default password should be changed after first login.*
 * Copy the access token generated e.g `eyJhbXVCJ9.eyJbmMzd9.PMrc5-rh_rQh8_tl2V1iDlsl_wAOMHc`
 * Click on any of the padlock icon by the far-right and use the token like this: `Bearer eyJhbXVCJ9.eyJbmMzd9.PMrc5-rh_rQh8_tl2V1iDlsl_wAOMHc`
 * Click **Authorize** and **Close**.